A picture of a mom and her son with IDD

 That’s why The Arc strongly opposes the use of public money for schools that may be more likely to deny students with disabilities their rights.

-How Does This Case Affect Students with Disabilities?
+How Does This Case Affect Students With Disabilities?

 This decision protects students in Oklahoma—but it also sends a national message.
 Letting public dollars flow to religious private charter schools without ensuring full civil rights protections and adequate funding would harm students with disabilities.